UniversalDependencies/UD_French-FTB/README.md

 # Summary
-The Universal Dependency version of the French Treebank (Abeillé et al., 2003), hereafter UD_French-FTB, is a treebank of sentences from the newspaper Le Monde, initially manually annotated with morphological information and phrase-structure and then converted to the Universal Dependencies annotation scheme.
+The Universal Dependency version of the French Treebank (Abeill√© et al., 2003), hereafter UD_French-FTB, is a treebank of sentences from the newspaper Le Monde, initially manually annotated with morphological information and phrase-structure and then converted to the Universal Dependencies annotation scheme.

 # Introduction
 This release of the French Treebank (Abeille et al, 2003) UD 2.1 version is based on the FTB SPMRL release (Seddah et al, 2O13)